Zdanc32/movie-api/README.md

 When you install composer and MySql you have to clone this project.<br>
 After that go to project folder and run command in console <br>
- * linux: open bush and write composer install
+ * linux: open bush and write: composer install
- * windows: open cmd and write php composer install
+ * windows: open cmd and write: php composer install

 I hope everything is working!<br>